 EnvLeft[c] TYPE: 23-bit signed integer If positive EnvLeft represents the length remaining in the current envelope for channel c, if negative this variable represents the number of EQ periods since the end of the last envelope on the channel.

 EnvPam TYPE: 6-bit integer The EnvPam variable indicates the row index in the ENV_RX into which the received data is to be written, its primary function is to remove skew accumulated during transport between two or more channels from a single transmitter.
-This variable is set when all channels are idle and is loaded into the envelope header using the EnvStartHeader and EnvContHeader functions (see 143.4.3.4).
+This variable is set when all channels are idle and is loaded into the envelope header using the EnvStartHeader and EnvContHeader functions (see Functions ).
 The variable is incremented after all ENV_TX columns have been read (i.e., once each IN_CLK).

 GRANT_MARGIN TYPE: {TBD}-bit integer The GRANT_MARGIN variable represents the amount of time, in EQs, necessary to turn on the laser.